In this Section

 Policy for Student Club Recognition

-The Student Activities Office and the Student Government Association (SGA) encourage the formation of new student clubs.
+The Student Leadership and Engagement Office and the Student Government Association (SGA) encourage the formation of new student clubs.
 Every club must have a full-time faculty or staff advisor and be open to all members of the student body.

 Students interested in forming a new student club are required to submit certain documentation to the Student Activities Office.
 A Student Activities staff member may request a meeting with club organizers to collect additional information needed for recognition.